Particular/docs.particular.net/nservicebus/cancellation-and-catching-exceptions.md

 ## Inside the message processing pipeline

-For code inside the message processing pipeline, such as a message handler, saga, or pipeline behavior, the above considerations are the same.
+For code inside the message processing pipeline, such as a message handler, saga, or pipeline behavior, the above considerations are still valid.
 The only difference is that the `CancellationToken` is provided by the `context.CancellationToken` property.

-However, it is generally preferred to not catch exceptions within message handlers and sagas, and instead let exceptions be handled by [recoverability](/nservicebus/recoverability/).
+However, it is generally preferred to not catch exceptions within message handlers and sagas, and instead let exceptions be handled by [the recoverability process](/nservicebus/recoverability/).